Our life is a journey, idea is the guide. Without the guide everything stops.

 The key activity of your product is the action that the customer takes to achieve the value proposition.

 What actions does your app need to perform well?
 What plays a crucial role in your technical development strategy?
 For example, creating infrastructure is the key activity for a system such as Uber.

-To find solutions in this question you can make better consulting, quality management, design, and web development.
+To find solutions to this question you can make better consulting, quality management, design, and web development.

 This is the time to ask what the cost of running the business is, including the cost of achieving the value proposition for users and providing key resources and partnerships.

-The cost of running the business covers the cost of all segments of business activity, that is the entire business model canvas.
+The cost of running the business covers the cost of all segments of business activity, that is the entire business model canvas for an application.
 You must cover salaries for your team, insurance, software, content, and any additional costs.
 After you sum up all the costs and get the total price, you can add it to the canvas.

 Read more about How to Estimate the Cost of Mobile App Development?

 The business model canvas for Strava includes business analysis, development, development support, marketing, and the cost of content writers as line items in the cost structure.

 We’ve briefly looked at every segment of the classic business model canvas and gotten acquainted with the elements of each segment.
 Now you can begin working out each segment of the canvas using sticky notes on which you can write your hypotheses.
 Your next goal is to confirm or disprove these hypotheses by conducting tests with consumers.
 It isn’t critical if your initial assumptions turn out to be wrong.
 Use an iterative process to confirm all aspects of your mobile application.
 Obviously, the final canvas will differ from the initial structure.